glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

                                  ETX checksum
     message-count = 2OCTET ; 16-bit little-endian value

+### READ RECORD

-The message IDs are then accessed through indexes between 0 and `message-count` (excluded):
+The records are then accessed through indexes between 0 and `message-count` (excluded) as reported by READ RECORD COUNT.

     READ-RECORD-request = STX %x0c %x00 ; message length = 12 bytes
                           %x04 %x31 %x02 record-number %x00
                           ETX checksum
     record-number = 2OCTET ; 16-bit little-endian value

-The record number is assumed to be a 16-bit little endian value, even though this couldn't be confirmed with a device with more than 256 records, it would be consistent with the UltraEasy protocol.
+The record number is assumed to be a 16-bit little endian value, as the Verio 2015 is reported to store up to 500 results.
+It is also consistent with the UltraEasy protocol.

 Records are stored in descending time order, which means record `0` is the latest reading.

     READ-RECORD-response = STX %0. %x00 ; message length =
-                           %x04 %x06 inverse-record-number %x00 unknown-counter
+                           %x04 %x06 inverse-record-number
+                           %x00 unknown-counter
                            timestamp glucose-value flags %x0b %x00
                            ETX checksum